 The Tatamagouche Centre has long understood our ASPIRE model as one that enables social and personal transformation, through participatory and justice centred approaches.
 As the Centre reflects on how we can be of service in this moment, offering the ASPIRE program is a way we can support the community based organization moving us forward.

-This is a foundational program at the heart of Tatamagouche Centre.
-It allows you to learn effective facilitation skills and creative program design, leading to transformational community learning and development.
-Using an experiential approach participants are afforded in-depth practice, discussion, and reflection.
-Whether you organize meetings, workshops or design complex projects or programs, this is an opportunity for you to gain skills, clarify leadership styles and deepen insights.
-Designed for both experienced and novice facilitators, participants will learn and practice this popular education methodology developed and honed by Tatamagouche Centre for over 30 years.
+ASPIRE is a foundational program at the heart of Tatamagouche Centre.
+It allows you to learn effective facilitation skills and creative program design, for personal, community and social transformation.
+Whether you organize meetings, workshops, community action or design complex projects or programs, this is an opportunity for you to gain skills, clarify leadership styles and deepen insights.
+We use an experiential approach where participants are afforded in-depth practice, discussion and reflection.
+Designed for both experienced and novice facilitators and organizers, participants will learn and practice this popular education methodology developed and honed by Tatamagouche Centre for over 30 years.

 Drawing from a number of sources including human relations training, popular adult education, participatory development, spiritual growth, and organizational planning, the ASPIRE model of the Tatamagouche Centre combines theory and practice in “action-reflection” cycles through which participants learn from their own experience and efforts.
 It is this participatory, “hands-on” learning process, combined with inputs from contemporary adult education, human development and social change theory, which constitute the heart of the model.
 In addition, this year’s leadership team infuses the program with their experiences working from anti-racist and anti-oppressive approaches.